openenergymonitor/learn/view/sustainable-energy/energy/zerocarbonbritain.md

 [ZeroCarbonBritain Methodology document 2019](https://www.cat.org.uk/download/35608/)

-In our view ZeroCarbonBritain is a particularly good scenario, perhaps one of the most thoroughly worked out for the UK, looking right across the system from electricity supply to land use, with the assumptions and workings transparent and open for scrutiny.
-We would recommend however to first read Sustainable Energy without the hot air by David MacKay which provides a good framework for understanding energy scenarios, in particular how to do the maths in order to ensure scenarios add up.
+ZeroCarbonBritain is perhaps one of the most thoroughly worked out scenarios for the UK, looking right across the system from electricity supply to land use, with the assumptions and workings transparent and open for scrutiny.
+I would recommend however to first read Sustainable Energy without the hot air by David MacKay which provides a good framework for understanding energy scenarios, in particular how to do the maths in order to ensure scenarios add up.

 #### November 2014: OpenEnergyMonitor and ZeroCarbonBritain Collaboration

-In late 2014 we held a meeting to discuss household retrofit modelling software with Philip James, a researcher on the ZeroCarbonBritain project.
-We wanted to understand in more detail how zero carbon energy systems can work; how demand can be met from a variable renewable supply, and the role of storage and demand response.
+In late 2014 I had a meeting to discuss household retrofit modelling software with Philip James, a researcher on the ZeroCarbonBritain project.
+I wanted to understand in more detail how zero carbon energy systems can work; how demand can be met from a variable renewable supply, and the role of storage and demand response.
 We were also working with the Carbon Coop on the MyHomeEnergyPlanner open source retrofit software project and they were planning a smart grid project exploring these themes.
 We were also using the monitoring ourselves to try and shift consumption to times of high solar output.

 Philip mentioned that he had recently been converting the ZeroCarbonBritain spreadsheet into a java model and gave a demo of it in action with beautiful graphs showing energy balances over the 10 year model period.
 He was happy to share the model and made it open source on github here: